Skip to main content

 funders for climate change logoClimate change affects us all.
 It’s not only an environmental issue; it’s an economic issue, an educational issue, an equality issue, a cultural issue and a scientific issue.
 We firmly believe it’s also a local community issue.
 It's within our communities that we'll all experience the impacts of climate change, and where we can all take action to address it.
 As Scotland’s community foundation, we are committed to taking action.

 In 2020, we became one of 60 UK charitable foundations signing up to the Funder Commitment on Climate Change.
+Using the Commitment’s pillars as the framework for our climate action, we have made significant progress over the past six years in strengthening our response to the climate emergency.
 Here we outline these commitments and some of the actions we’re already taking.

 Our commitments